 The transfer of knowledge and skills and behaviours in the teaching environment is comprised of three essential components: theory, clinical simulation and clinical practice.
 Students are required to have a deep understanding of the theoretical and scientific knowledge of midwifery practice as this underpins their ability to provide evidence-based midwifery care.
-The clinical simulation environment is crucial in providing students with opportunities to deconstruct real clinical scenarios into repeated practice sessions with feedback to strengthen skills, gain confidence and identify areas requiring improvements.
+The clinical simulation environment is crucial in providing students with opportunities to deconstruct real clinical scenarios into repeated practice sessions with feedback, to strengthen skills, gain confidence and identify areas requiring improvements.
 The midwifery clinical practice setting consolidates this and enables the transfer of knowledge, skills and behaviours into real life clinical environments and fosters critical thinking skills, effective communication and collaborative practice.
 It is crucial that students receive ongoing feedback that is supportive and constructive in nature.
-To assist students in achieving clinical competencies, faculty are expected to have close contact with the students and their preceptors during their clinical experiences.